Dealing with concerns

 Parents in School

 Parents are also invited to attend achievement assemblies and class assemblies which are held throughout the term.
-Dates of these assemblies are circulated on the newsletters to parents and on the school calendar.
+Dates of these assemblies are circulated on the weekly newsletters to parents and are also on the school calendar on this website.